OURadar/RadarKit/README.md

     gcc -o program program.c -lRadarKit -lfftw -lnetcdf
     ``````

 This example is extremely simple.
-Many optional arguments were set to NULL (execution and free routines are omitted).
+Many optional arguments were set to NULL (execution and free routines were omitted).
 The actual radar will be more complex but this short example illustrates the simplicity of using RadarKit to abstract all the DSP and non-hardware related tasks.

 Design Philosophy